Eating Less Meat For Completely Selfish Reasons

 Don’t forget that the generous blanket of vegetarianism includes big honking hearty dishes like chili mac-n-cheese, lasagna, casseroles, biscuits, curry, quiche, potato hash, pastries, ice cream, and literally any fried thing that is not meat.
 You may already be eating vegetarian food you love ALL THE TIME without realizing it.

-Like I said, I wasn’t very successful the first few times I thought about going mostly-vegetarian, and even got sick on the second-to-last attempt because I was merely eating a meat-centric-diet-minus-the-meat, as opposed to a nutritionally balanced diet.
+Like I said, I wasn’t very successful the first few times I thought about going mostly-vegetarian, and even got sick on the second-to-last attempt because I was merely eating a meat-centric-diet-minus-the-meat, as opposed to an actual nutritionally balanced diet.

 Meat eaters are often conditioned to construct dishes around the meat, and cooking fake meat in a meat-centric framework is far less fulfilling than cooking based on whatever flavors and textures you have in front of you.
 Here are some tips to make your dietary transition more enjoyable.